jonashaefele/audiopen-obsidian/README.md

 For detailed instructions, read on:

 ### 5. How to add the webhook to AudioPen

+You can follow the same instuctions to add the webhook to [VoiceNotes](https://voicenotes.com/?via=jonas)

 After you did 1-4 above, you'll have a webhook url and a token.